ahn/vaadin-oauthpopup/README.md

 Since the OAuth dialog is opened in a separate window, **the application should enable [server push](https://vaadin.com/book/vaadin7/-/page/advanced.push.html)**.
-Otherwise the actual application UI will not be updated when the OAuth window is done, because without push the client of the application UI doesn't know that somethings's changed.
+Otherwise the actual application UI will not be updated when the OAuth window has been closed.

-OAuth Popup add-on contains buttons that open an popup dialog where the user can authorize the Vaadin application to do things on the users' behalf on various services such as Facebook, Twitter, etc.

 ### NOTE
 This project was forked from @ahn's initial implementation and is available as a separate add-on in the Vaadin Directory